LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Data type:** Integer or None

-**Default input:** None
+**Default input:** 6

 **Description:** The number of parallel processes to use.
-None = all available processes, 1 = one virtual core, and so on.
-We recommend using None to greatly reduce simulation run time.

 **Notes on acquisition:** No data acquisition required.

-**Notes of caution:** Using None will require almost all of your computer's total processor utilization across all cores.
-If background tasks require CPU (e.g., OneDrive, internet browser) your computer may crash.
+**Notes of caution:** Python is limited and cannot achieve true simultaneous execution of Python code.
+Therefore, generating too many processes may cause slower performance due to excessive context switching between the different processes.

 ### n_simulations